Europe's democratic guardian Tiny Kox denies Russia spy links

 Russia's permanent representation to PACE used to have some 80 staff before it was booted out of the assembly in March, but PACE believes most have now gone home.

-The Dossier Center is funded by Mikhail Khodorkovsky, a Russian oil baron-turned-dissident, and hunts Russian espionage in Europe.
+The Dossier Center is funded by Mikhail Khodorkovsky, a former Russian business baron who became a dissident.
+The NGO hunts Russian espionage in Europe.